aws-solutions-library-samples/Guidance-for-AI-enhanced-customer-experience-with-Amazon-Connect/README.md

 Example: If you handle 1,000 minutes of web calls and from within the United States per month, your costs would include; per-minute web-calling charges of $0.010, and inbound voice usage of $0.018.
 [Detailed pricing varies by region](https://aws.amazon.com/connect/pricing/).

 *Prices shown here are an estimate calculated on 13th May 2025 for AWS us-east-1 Region.
-Please check the AWS Pricing Calculator for additional details.
+Please check the Amazon Connect Pricing Page for additional details.

 ### Amazon Q in Connect